 Lemon and cream cheese have long been classic companions in American baking, and this fun-to-assemble, sweet-tart filled coffee cake makes it easy to see why.
 Showcasing the lively flavors of fresh citrus, the sweet, buttery filling is made with fluffy, fragrant lemon and orange zest.
-The warm loaf is brushed with a zippy cream cheese icing, whose tangy flavor marries marvelously with the sunny taste of citrus.
-Enjoy a slice of this pull-apart coffee cake whenever you need a pick-me-up.–Flo Braker
+The warm loaf is brushed with a cream cheese icing, whose tangy flavor marries marvelously with the citrus.–Flo Braker

 - 1/2 teaspoon salt

 - 1 1/2 teaspoons vanilla extract

 For the lemon filling